zac-garby/imgen/README.md

 # download imgen
 go get github.com/zac-garby/imgen

-# run the program
+# get help on the flags
+imgen -help

-# you should have a file called `ref.png` in your working directory
+# assuming you have a file called `ref.png` and the default options are okay:
-# this file will be the training image for the network
 imgen

-# open the output image
-# $ open only works on macOS
-open out.png
 ```

 ## Possible improvements